 The ex-WBO ruler flew out to the United Kingdom this week to begin preparation for a potential battle with Dereck Chisora, hours before the bombshell dropped.

 Parker has spoken out about the ludicrous claims that he could be the New Zealand version of Walter White from Breaking Bad.

 In his absence, his legal representative addressed the decision to release his information in the public domain.

-Completely oblivious as to why his name came up, Parker thoroughly denied all accusations.
+Entirely oblivious to why his name came up, Parker thoroughly denied all accusations.

 “If there were relevant, reliable, credible evidence that there was offending by Mr. Parker, they would have charged him,” Mike Heron QC pointed out as reported by stuff.co.nz.